-- Place in between 2 baking parchment/paper and roll into a circular pizza shape.
-Remove the top baking parchment.
+Place in between 2 pieces of baking parchment/paper and roll into a circular pizza shape (see photos above).
+Remove the top baking paper/parchment.
 If the mixture hardens and becomes difficult to work with, pop it back in the microwave for 10-20 seconds to soften again but not too long or you will cook the egg.

-- Place the baking sheet with the pizza base on a baking tray or pizza stone, and bake at 220C/425F for 12-15 minutes, or until brown.
+Slide the baking paper/parchment with the pizza base, on a baking tray (cookie tray) or pizza stone, and bake at 220C/425F for 12-15 minutes, or until brown.

-Compare the nutrition panels of a wheat based pizza crust with the Fat Head Pizza base (in brackets)
+NUTRITION – wheat based pizza crust VS Fat Head Pizza base (in brackets)

 Carbs 27g (4g) – Protein 3.8g (11g) – Fat 3.4g (16.8g) – in addition the regular pizza will contain gluten and if store bought, preservative, artificial flavourings and probably some trans fats.
 Also remember you will only eat 1 or 2 slices of Fat Head Pizza compared to half to 1 regular pizza.

 My Low carb starter pack contains everything you need to begin – 25 easy recipes for beginners, meal plan, shopping list, measurement trackers and easy to understand guides.